 Referring to any backcountry trek in Wrangell-St. Elias National Park as remote is in some ways redundant.
 Wrangell-St. Elias is one of the most remote in the National Park system.
-Most trekking routes here require fly-in access from the bush community of McCarthy and just getting to McCarthy can be an adventure in itself.
 But even by Wrangell-St. Elias standards this route is off the beaten track and travels through country so wild that it defines remote wilderness in Alaska.

 This is a next level sort of trip.
-And not next level compared to other challenging backpacking trips you may have done but compared to other Alaskan treks.
+And not compared to other challenging backpacking trips you may have done elsewhere, but compared to other Alaskan treks.
 We are very selective about who we allow to sign up for this trek.
 Currently we only offer this trip to private groups of 2-4 people.